rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-*FlexColorScheme applied on the standard Flutter counter template*
+*FlexColorScheme applied to the standard Flutter counter template*

 Not as exciting as the images shown above.
 That is because the basic counter app uses very few features and widgets, so it does not present the results very well.

-The included examples contain dummy user interface to better demonstrate the results.
-The used UI demonstration code in the examples, is not relevant to using FlexColorScheme, it is only there to present the results.
+The included examples contain placeholder user interface to better demonstrate the results.
+The used UI demonstration code in the examples is not relevant to using FlexColorScheme, it is only there to present the results.

 ## Documentation